What are some pro tips for using Classcraft?

 Regularly communicate with parents through the Messaging system.
 Messages may seem less formal than emails, and they’ll get the conversation going with parents.
 You can use messages to send pictures, inform parents of good and bad behavior, inquire about how things are going at home, etc.

 If your whole school is playing Classcraft, the Analytics will help you keep track of student behavior (good and bad), which is great for formal conversations with parents (such as during parent-teacher conferences).
-The Student Overview serve as a great visual support to discern patterns in behavior and discuss with parents ways to address their child’s issues.
+The Student Overview serves as a great visual support to discern patterns in behavior and discuss with parents ways to address their child’s issues.
 At any time, a parent can sign in to their account and see what’s happening with their child (when they gain XP or GP, lose HP, learn or use powers, etc.)

 When they create an account and link it to their child’s account, the student will obtain baby griffin pets.
 Mentioning this to students is a great way to get them to ask their parents about joining Classcraft!